Early history of the IRT subway: Service pattern

 Initially, express service ran every two minutes, running at an average speed of 30 mph, with service alternating between the east and west branches.
 Express trains were eight cars long, with three trailer cars, and five motor cars.
 Local trains ran at an average speed of 16 mph, and also alternated between the east and west branches.
 Service was provided with five-car trains, of which two cars were trailers, and three were motors.

 Express trains began at South Ferry in Manhattan or Atlantic Avenue in Brooklyn, while local trains typically began at South Ferry or City Hall, both in Manhattan.
 Local trains to the West Side Branch (242nd Street) ran from City Hall during rush hours and continued south at other times.
 East Side local trains ran from City Hall to Lenox Avenue (145th Street).
 All three branches were initially served by express trains; no local trains used the East Side Branch to West Farms (180th Street).

 Beginning on June 18, 1906, Lenox Avenue express trains no longer ran to 145th Street; all Lenox Avenue express trains ran to the West Farms Line.
 When the Brooklyn branch opened, all West Farms express trains and rush-hour Broadway express trains operated through to Brooklyn.
 Essentially each branch had a local and an express, with express service to Broadway (242nd Street) and West Farms, and local service to Broadway and Lenox Avenue (145th Street).
+In November 1906, some southbound express trains on the West Side branch began skipping the four stations between 137th and 96th Streets during rush hours; however, Upper Manhattan residents reported that these express services did not save time and operated inconsistently.